-If your eyes make you look tired, older, or less alert than you feel, you’re not alone—and eyelid surgery might be the fix you’ve been looking for.
+If your eyes make you look tired, older, or less alert than you feel, eyelid surgery might be the fix you’ve been looking for.
 Whether it’s upper blepharoplasty to lift droopy lids or lower blepharoplasty to smooth out under-eye bags, both options can make a big difference in how you look and feel.
-In this guide, we’ll explain the differences, what each procedure can do for you, and how to know which one—or both—might help you look more refreshed and confident.
+In this guide, we’ll explain the differences, what each procedure can do for you, and how to know which one, or both, might help you look more refreshed and confident.

 Upper eyelid surgery is all about removing that heavy, droopy skin that can make your eyes look tired or older than you feel.
 It can also help if your upper lids are uneven or covering your lashes.